metaleap/zentient/zdbg-vsc/proto/readme.md

 	// - `string` (for JSON `string`s)
 	ModuleId interface{} `json:"moduleId,omitempty"`

-	// The column within the line.
-If source is null or doesn't exist, column is 0 and must be ignored.
-	Column int `json:"column"`

 	// An optional hint for how to present this frame in the UI.
 A value of 'label' can be used to indicate that the frame is an artificial frame that is used as a visual label or separator.
 	//
 	// POSSIBLE VALUES: `normal`, `label`
 	PresentationHint string `json:"presentationHint,omitempty"`

+	// An identifier for the stack frame.
+It must be unique across all threads.
+This id can be used to retrieve the scopes of the frame with the 'scopesRequest' or to restart the execution of a stackframe.
+	Id int `json:"id"`

+	// The line within the file of the frame.
+If source is null or doesn't exist, line is 0 and must be ignored.
+	Line int `json:"line"`

+	// The column within the line.
+If source is null or doesn't exist, column is 0 and must be ignored.
+	Column int `json:"column"`
 } // struct StackFrame

 ```